lovethisgame/drop/docs/guide.md

 ## Framework Usage

-Drop is designed for modification and extension.
-For a particular project it might be decided to introduce additional or modified Actor types structure.

-High level steps include:
+Steps to start using the framework:

-- Include the framework sources into your (new) project;
+* Include the framework sources into your (new) project;
-- Create a single GlobalContext class;
+* Create a single GlobalContext class;
-- Design and define Singletone and Notification interfaces
+* Design and define Singletone and Notification interfaces
-- Define Mediators to handle views, Services and Value Objects for domain, Controllers for business logic;
+* Define Mediators to handle views, Services and Value Objects for domain, Controllers for business logic;
-- Wire actors together via Interfaces.
+* Wire actors together via Interfaces.

 Whatever architecture is followed, it must be made sure:

 * every Actor is only concerned with the aspect it's type designed to handle,
 * actors communicate in decoupled manner via well-defined communication interfaces.

 ## Tips and Best Practices

-### Isolate boundary classes
+##### Isolate boundary classes

 do not call Actors from Boundaries; do not call Boundaries from Boundaries; do not call Boundaries that do not belong to an Actor from that Actor;

-### Use proxy getters
+##### Use proxy getters

 write proxy-getters;